drewlander/drewlander-site.github.io/_posts/2015-02-26-tuning-spamassassin.markdown

 {% highlight bash %}
 for i in `ls`; do spamassassin -r < $i; done
 {% endhighlight %}
+[This](http://wiki.apache.org/spamassassin/report_spam.pl) perl script can be run as a cron job.
+Just Point it to a folder that contains only spam.

 Ensuring you are doing sa-update frequently, as well as the above, will help spamassassin properly identify spam/ham.
 I am personally just tagging the subject, and putting anything with that tag in the subject into a folder that is just spam, and running the above commands.
 This, in addition to running postscreen and a few select rbls, has slowed any spam making it